CodingGarden/faqs/README.md

 # Miscellaneous

+## Do you have a video / tutorial on X?

+You can search across all of my past videos / livestreams [here](https://coding.garden/videos/#/?filter=).

+You can also try searching on [YouTube](https://www.youtube.com/results?search_query=coding+garden) directly.

+If you don't find anything, feel free to ask in the chat, [on discord](https://coding.garden/discord) or suggest a video idea here: https://vox.coding.garden/

 ## What chair do you use?

 I use an Ikea Markus chair.
 They don't sell the green one anymore, but you can still get a black / grey one [here](https://www.ikea.com/us/en/p/markus-office-chair-vissle-dark-gray-90289172/).